techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 Intelligent recap is supported on the following types of meetings and calls:

-- Meetings: Meetings scheduled in the Teams client, Meetings scheduled in Outlook, meet now
+- Meetings: Meetings scheduled in the Teams client, meetings scheduled in Outlook, meet now
 - Calls: PSTN, 1:1, group peer-to-peer

 ## Data and privacy